SidhdhARTH/testApp/README.md

 # testApp
-This repo shows information about Application Testing.
+This repo shows information about Linux Application running on Linux System.